-WIPO's work currently focuses on the development of three primary building blocks for a new world patent system.
+WIPO is currently working on three primary building blocks for a new world patent system.

-A uniform set of procedures
+1.1 A uniform set of procedures

-The first component was put into place in 2000, when WIPO member states adopted the Patent Law Treaty (PLT).
+The first component was actually put into place in June 2000, when the WIPO member states adopted the Patent Law Treaty (PLT).
 This treaty harmonises the formalities that patent offices undertake to administer patent applications.
-The PLT is not yet in force, because 40 governments have not yet ratified it.
+It defines one set of rules on how to prepare, file and manage patents in all the countries that sign on.
+The PLT is not in force yet, because 40 governments have not yet ratified it.

 One of the controversies in the negotiation of the PLT was whether or not disclosure of the country of origin of genetic material or traditional knowledge, and proof of prior informed consent in their acquisition, would be required.
 These issues were brought into the discussion by developing countries, which are searching for means to implement the Convention on Biological Diversity (CBD) in the context of patent law.
-Developed countries and industry defy most attempts to see this happen.
-They say that the CBD provisions should not be construed as criteria for patentability and would be an administrative burden.
-During the Patent Law Treaty negotiations, the industrialised countries rejected such proposals, arguing that they pertain to the substance of patent law, not procedure.
+Developed countries and industry